serengil/chefboost/README.md

 # Outcomes

-Built decision trees are stored as python if statements in the outputs/rules directory.
+Built decision trees are stored as python if statements in the outputs/rules/rules.py file.
 A sample of decision rules is demonstrated below.

 ```
 def findDecision(Outlook,Temperature,Humidity,Wind,Decision):